RobLoach/raylib-physfs/README.md

 ## Usage

-This is a single-file header.
+This is a header library.
 To use it, define `RAYLIB_PHYSFS_IMPLEMENTATION` in one `.c` source file before including [`raylib-physfs.h`](include/raylib-physfs.h).
-You will also have to link the PhysFS and raylib dependencies.
+You will also have to link the raylib dependencies.

 ### Example